tashramsden/SelectionBumblebees/README.md

-# Genomic Signals of Selection in three UK Bumblebee Species
+# Signals of Selection in UK Bumblebees

 **MSc research project**